layumi/2016_super_resolution/README.md

 ICCV2015 Image Super-Resolution Using Deep Convolutional Networks I include train and test code in master branch.

+# Training data
+I random selected about 60,000 pic from 2014 ILSVR2014_train (only academic) You can download from https://pan.baidu.com/s/1c0TvFyw

 # Result
 This code get the better performance than 'bicubic' for enlarging a 2x pic.
 It can be trained and tested now.